quarkiverse/quarkus-backstage/README.md

   - Provides an out-of-the-box integration of Backstage with [Gitea](https://about.gitea.com/).
   - Automatic registration of the catalog-info.yaml in the Backstage Dev Service.
   - Dev version of templates that publish to [Gitea](https://about.gitea.com/) instead of the actual remote repository.
+  - Bring your own Templates and automatically install them in the Dev Service.

 *Note*: To fully take advantage of the orchestration feature, backstage needs to be configured accordingly.